 1. Post-emergent, lawn safe herbicides are the most effective way to kill clover.
 Using a liquid post emergent herbicide will kill the clover without killing your grass.
 Post emergent herbicides are also useful in killing other lawn weeds.

-2. Pre-emergent herbicides are effective in controlling the spread of clover but it is important to realize it will not kill existing clover.
+2. Pre-emergent herbicides are effective in preventing new clover seedlings from developing but it is important to realize it will not kill existing clover.

 Pre-emergents prevent new clover seeds from germinating.
 If you already have clover in your lawn you will need to use a post-emergent herbicide in addition to a pre-emergent.

 3. Maintaining a healthy lawn is the best defense against clover, or any lawn weeds.
 When you have bare spots in your lawn, it is the weeds that will claim the real estate.
 Stick to a simple lawn care program to keep your existing turf lush.

 Post-emergent herbicides are the best way to kill clover.
 Just keep in mind they require a little patience since it could take a couple weeks for the clover to die back.
 Also, repeat applications will likely be necessary, and mixing in a little surfactant with the herbicide will help the herbicide stick to the plant.
 Also, notice that there are different recommendations for cool season grasses vs warm season grasses.

 For Cool Season Grasses: